Fort Ross Vineyard & Winery

 “Our vines are extremely low in yield,” pointed out Lester Schwartz.
 “We get less than two tons an acre and we drop fruit two or three times a year.”

-Uniquely, Fort Ross Vineyard & Winery does not release its wines strictly by vintage.
-“We only release a wine when it is ready for release” informed Schwartz.
-“This drives some of our employees crazy but it’s paramount for our wines and best for our consumers.”
+Uniquely, Fort Ross Vineyard and Winery does not release its wines strictly by vintage.
+“We only release a wine when it is ready for release,” informed Schwartz.
+“This drives some of our employees crazy, but it’s paramount for our wines and best for our consumers.”

-First releases occurred in 2001, a miniscule 64 cases.
-Since then, the winery has grown to its present level of between 3,500 to 4,000 cases annually.
+First releases occurred in 2001, a minuscule 64 cases.
+Since then, the winery has grown to its present level of between 3,500 and 4,000 cases annually.

-Lester and Linda Schwartz are both native South Africans who met as students at the University of Cape Town in the 1960’s where they developed a mutual interest in wine.
+Lester and Linda Schwartz are both native South Africans who met as students at the University of Cape Town, South Africa in the 1960’s, where they developed a mutual interest in wine.
 San Francisco beckoned and the couple relocated to the City by the Bay.
-When the wine bug beckoned, the pair found (after a four year search) a breathtaking piece of land just above Fort Ross on the Sonoma Coast.
+It wasn’t long before they caught the wine bug, and the pair found (after a four year search) a breathtaking piece of land just above Fort Ross on the Sonoma Coast.
 Even the annual rainfall of the area (75 to 125 inches) and the temperature flux (55 to above 85 degrees) couldn’t deter the persistent twosome.

 Consumers, industry publications and competitions have heartily embraced the wines of Fort Ross Vineyard & Winery since its inception.
 Most knowledgeable wine enthusiasts rank its wines among the top Pinot Noirs from both the United States and abroad.

-Wineries like Fort Ross Vineyard & Winery are a joy for consumers to experience.
+Wineries like Fort Ross Vineyard and Winery are a joy for consumers to experience.
 The fact that they produce exceptional wines is just icing on the proverbial cake.
+We're proud to share this incredible wine with our Pinot Noir Wine Club members!

 Dear Platinum Wine Club Members,